MrWhosHack/Universal-Plugin-Manager-With-NotePad-/ACCEPTABLE_USE.md

 # Acceptable Use Policy

-This Acceptable Use Policy (AUP) applies to all users and developers of Notepad++ Professional.
+This Acceptable Use Policy (AUP) applies to all users and developers of Universal Plugin Manager With NotePad++

 ## Allowed
 - Productivity automation, text processing, integrations with your own systems.